In this review...

 Nissan Urvan Premium 2018 Review

-Introduced to the market a couple of months ago, the Nissan Urvan Premium 2018 is the latest addition to the vastly popular Nissan van lineup in the Philippines.
+Introduced to the market a couple of months ago, the Nissan Urvan Premium 2018 is the latest addition to the vastly popular Nissan van lineup in the Philippines, made popular by the Nissan escapade 2014 and the like.

 Abstained from all frivolous details and unnecessary add-ons, Nissan Urvan brings back the basics of a people hauler: safety, comfort, and ample space.
 The 15-seater van promises to become your family’s best travel mate especially on long road trips because of its tremendous leg and headroom, which honestly would not be too far from the comfort of a four-wheeled motel room.